Clemcy9/shopping-cart/README.md

 ### What I learned
 Learnt how to use context api.

-created a context api jsx file and exported it
+i.created a context api jsx file and exported it

 ```js